 Ad-supported services monetization explained

 The ad-supported service has no subscription fees, but it offers limited on-demand online access to the Spotify catalog.
-The ad-supported service is a critical ingredient to Spotify funnel in terms of acquisition of paid members.
+The ad-supported service is a critical ingredient to Spotify funnel in terms of the acquisition of paid members.
 At the same time that represents a viable option for users that can’t afford the paid plan.

 On the ad-supported service, Spotify monetizes from the sale of display, audio, and video advertising delivered through advertising impressions.

-The revenues comprise primarily the number and hours of engagement of Spotify Ad-Supported Users and its ability to provide innovative advertising products.
+The revenues comprise primarily the number and hours of engagement of Spotify Ad-Supported Users and their ability to provide innovative advertising products.
 A key ingredient is Spotify demographic segment primary made of users between 18 and 34 years old, which represents a massive opportunity of monetization via advertising: